TV host Regis Philbin buried at Notre Dame, his alma mater

 School president the Rev. John Jenkins praised Philbin for his commitment to the school in a statement this week, saying that "Regis regaled millions on air through the years, oftentimes sharing a passionate love for his alma mater with viewers."

-Phibin died of natural causes on July 24, just over a month before his 89th birthday.
+Phibin died from a myocardial infarction due to coronary artery disease on July 24, just over a month before his 89th birthday.
 He retired in 2011 following a long television career that included hosting the syndicated morning shows “Live! with Regis and Kathie Lee” from 1985-2000 — with co-host Kathie Lee Gifford — and “Live! with Regis and Kelly”— with Kelly Ripa — from 2001 until his retirement.

 He had also hosted the game show “Who Wants to Be a Millionaire.”